FrancisCrickInstitute/ActiveUnetSegmentation/README.md

 Create a conda environment with the relevant packages installed.

-    conda create --name unet-3d numpy scikit-image=0.16.2 h5py=2.9.0 tensorflow-gpu=1.13.1 keras click
+    conda create --name unet-3d scikit-image=0.16.2 tensorflow-gpu=2.4 click

-Once that is done, notice that it has installed all of the native libs, we can activate the environment.
+Once that is done, notice that it has installed all of the native libs, CUDA toolkit, cuDNN and CUPTI we can activate the environment.

     conda activate unet-3d